JTorKag/blessmodder-d6/README.md

 ## Technical stuff

-I wrote a bit about the bless table format [here](https://docs.google.com/spreadsheets/d/1kK1nb0Sse2DZg-cyjPappypgIE_lpnPmLIKCqpdYRJ8/edit#gid=0).
+I updated loggy's bit about the bless table format [here](https://docs.google.com/spreadsheets/d/1MlZvm4tkDLzMQUhcuqJX9TkZQoOOyvx9Q6Sy0TcZFPM/edit?usp=sharing).
 It's not terribly formal, but it might help somebody.

 ## Thanks

-Illwinter, for making Dominions, and for making bless data in such a nice table that permits so many new options.
+Loggy, Illwinter, for making Dominions, and for making bless data in such a nice table that permits so many new options.